 Our Ad hoc packages for our credit control, admin and data entry services, for example, allow the roles to be reversed.
 Instead of us dictating how much of our time comes with a package, our clients are able to dictate how much time they need, and we accommodate them.
 It also allows them to switch it up.
 If their workload is heavier one month than another, they can adjust our services to match their ever-changing needs.

 While segmentation and categorisation are great for some clients, it definitely doesn’t work for everyone!
-We’ve learnt that having a wide range of solutions available is far more effective.
+We’ve learnt through supporting a range of businesses that having a wide range of solutions available is far more effective.

 Lesson 3 – Virtual Assistance isn’t Always the Best Solution